 If, like me, you don't understand why anyone would want to earn a living by sticking their fingers into halitosis-ridden orifices, then do come back tomorrow.
 Those of you who want to learn more may be interested in some research I've been doing into why I haven't visited a dentist since I arrived in Indonesia way back when.

-: Hong Kong's Hazel & Hawley Chemical Co. would probably still be hawking Darkie toothpaste had the company not been acquired by Colgate.
+From SinoSplice Blog: Hong Kong's Hazel & Hawley Chemical Co. would probably still be hawking Darkie toothpaste had the company not been acquired by Colgate.
 The Darkie brand's Al Jolson-inspired logo, a grinning caricature in blackface and a top hat, was as offensive as its name.
 Colgate bought the company in 1985, and then ditched the logo and changed the product's name to Darlie after US civil rights groups protested.
-However, the Cantonese name - Haak Yahn Nga Gou (Black Man Toothpaste) - remains
+However, the Cantonese name - Haak Yahn Nga Gou (Black Man Toothpaste) - remains (in China).

 The Prophet [sallallahu alayhe wa sallam (SAWS)] recommended Muslims to clean their teeth using a miswak every day; especially after waking, when performing wudhu, before salah, when reciting the Qur'an, before sleeping, and when the mouth smells bad.